Emadkamali/deep-learning-challenge/README.md

   **Cross-Validation**: Implement cross-validation to ensure the model's performance is robust and generalizes well to unseen data.

-Exploring these strategies may lead to improved accuracy and reliability in predicting the success of charity donation applications.
+-Exploring these strategies may lead to improved accuracy and reliability in predicting the success of charity donation applications.